Who We Are

 In October 2011, Meals on Wheels America was awarded a three-year grant to establish a new National Resource Center on Nutrition and Aging (NRCNA) to assist the national aging network, including local nutrition programs as well as national associations and state and regional agencies involved with aging, in the implementation of the nutrition portions of the Older Americans Act.
 The purpose of the NRCNA is to modernize the provision of senior nutrition services by providing tools and resources which promote program excellence, service quality, business acumen and models for social entrepreneurship.

-In August 2014, the Administration on Aging announced it has again awarded a grant to Meal on Wheels America for continued funding of the National Resource Center on Nutrition and Aging as a platform that supports the nutrition services programs by helping to enhance their skills, knowledge, and sustainability.
+In August 2014, the Administration on Aging announced it has again awarded a grant to Meals on Wheels America for continued funding of the National Resource Center on Nutrition and Aging as a platform that supports the nutrition services programs by helping to enhance their skills, knowledge, and sustainability.
 This funding will increase the availability of information about promising practices for successful integration of the nutrition network into the changing home- and community-based services network and health care arena.

 - Magda Hageman-Apol, Vice President of Education and Training